-Succession planning - During the year the Board undertook a search for an additional non-executive Director who would enhance the overall skills and experience of the Board and its Committees.
-Annie Coleman was subsequently appointed as a non-executive Director of the Company on 14 February 2022.
+Succession planning - During the year the Board undertook a search for additional non-executive Directors who would enhance the overall skills and experience of the Board and its Committees.
+Brigid Sutcliffe and Howard Williams were subsequently appointed as non-executive Directors of the Company on 8 February 2023.
 Further details of the search can be found in the succession planning section on page 35.